lloyd/connect-etagify/README.md

 not to change between server restarts in production, the etagify middleware makes it easy to serve this content with proper etag headers based on a hash of your content.

+## see also

+[cachify](https://github.com/mozilla/node-cachify) for a way to get awesome long term caching of your static resources.